Ottoman–Safavid relations

-The history of Ottoman–Safavid relations (Persian: روابط عثمانی و صفوی) started with the establishment of Safavid dynasty in Persia (Iran) in the early 16th century.
+The history of Ottoman–Safavid relations (Persian: روابط عثمانی و صفوی) started with the establishment of the Safavid dynasty in Persia in the early 16th century.
 The initial Ottoman–Safavid conflict culminated in the Battle of Chaldiran in 1514, and was followed by a century of border confrontation.
-In 1639, Safavid Persia and Ottoman Empire signed the Treaty of Zuhab which recognized Iraq in Ottoman control, and decisively parted the Caucasus in two between the two empires.
+In 1639, Safavid Persia and Ottoman Empire signed the Treaty of Zuhab which recognized Ottoman control of Iraq, and decisively parted the Caucasus in two between the two empires.
 For most of it, the Zuhab treaty was a consolidation of the Peace of Amasya of about a century earlier.

 Until the 18th century, the struggle between the Safavid version of Shia Islam and the Ottoman Turkish version of Sunni Islam had continued to remain an important dimension of the combative relationships between the two major empires.
 In the early 18th century, Persian–Ottoman peace negotiations introduced a new concept of inter-Muslim relations whereby sovereign states could co-exist as autonomous parts of the Islamic world community.
-Although the further relations were guided by the mutual fear of weakness and distrust, it wasn't until 1847 when Qajar Persia and Ottoman Empire reached a substantial peace Treaty of Erzurum, starting a century of peace, after centuries of rivalry.
+Although the further relations were guided by the mutual fear of weakness and distrust, it was not until 1847 when Qajar Persia and Ottoman Empire reached a substantial peace Treaty of Erzurum, starting a century of peace, after centuries of rivalry.

 Emergence of a rivalry: 16th century

 Role of religion

 Islam played an especially important role in defining the Ottoman–Safavid relationship.
 Both the Safavids and Ottomans relied on ties to Islam to help justify their individual rules.
 However, Islamic law prevents war of Muslims against each other, unless a religious need arises to enforce a sacred law or to check transgressions against it.
 Thus, for one power to wage war against the other, he would have to justify the action religiously.
 Selim I, sultan of the Ottoman Empire in the early 1500s, looked for such justification.
 Religious scholars and officials in the Ottoman Empire quickly labeled Shah Ismail, and by extension his followers, a threat to Islam for the teachings they saw as heretical.
 As a result, Selim I ordered the execution of any sympathizers of Shah Ismail both in Constantinople and throughout Ottoman lands.

 Safavid threat in the Ottoman Empire

 The severity with which Selim I addressed the Safavid Empire reflected the threat that he felt emerging within the Ottoman borders.
-In 1507, Shah Ismail raided Anatolia, revealing the beginnings of the threat that the newly emerging Safavid Empire represented.
-Uprisings in Anatolia by followers of the Shi’a sect in the Shahkulu Uprising in 1511 solidified Selim's fear of internal rebellion.
-The uprisings and Shi’a culture retained influence from Shah Ismail and the Safavids.
+In 1507, Ismail I raided Anatolia, revealing the beginnings of the threat that the newly emerging Safavid Empire represented.
+Uprisings in Anatolia by followers of the Shia sect in the Şahkulu rebellion in 1511 solidified Selim's fear of internal rebellion.
+The uprisings and Shia culture retained influence from Shah Ismail and the Safavids.
 He embraced the same rhetoric used against the Safavids send military force to crush the rebellion.